FOR K-12 SUPERINTENDENTS AND COMMUNITY AND TECHNICAL COLLEGE PRESIDENTS

 - Decrease the number of students having to take developmental college courses; and

-- Increase college completion and job placement rates, with attention to family wage jobs.
+- Increase college completion with attention to family wage jobs.

-- We nurture strong relationships across K-12 and postsecondary systems to facilitate partnerships to improve postsecondary transitions for students across the full range of students’ strengths and needs, including language proficiency and special learning needs.
+- We nurture strong relationships across K-12 and postsecondary systems to facilitate partnerships to improve postsecondary transitions for students across the full range of students’ strengths and needs.

 - We communicate strategically to promote regional opportunities and activities supporting students’ postsecondary transitions and completions.

-- We learn strategically about strengths, challenges and opportunities in secondary and postsecondary education systems.
+- We learn purposefully about strengths, challenges and opportunities in secondary and postsecondary education systems and share our best and promising practices.

 Both Districts and Colleges